 Dietitians are very good at assessing the ‘who’, ‘what’ and ‘when’ parts of individual health improvement through nutrition.
 We use empirical research to understand what elements are effective in reaching this goal.
 The non-diet approach is an alternative answer to the question of ‘how’ this knowledge is best passed on to our patients and clients.

 In non-diet approaches, the typical dieting behaviours of weighing and measuring food and body, recording detailed food diaries, extensive forward planning and timing of meals, concrete energy intake, specific weight loss goals and the use of ‘diet’ foods are firmly discouraged.
-It is instead a much more gentle approach, allowing the client to build skills and confidence in their own innate ability to select appropriate foods for their body in appropriate amounts.
+It is instead a much more experiential approach, allowing the client to build skills and confidence in their own innate ability to select appropriate foods for their body in appropriate amounts.
 This behaviour change is underpinned by Self Determination Theory, fostering autonomous self-regulation.

 There is a common belief among both health professionals and the general public that abandoning food and eating restrictions will result in food choices of poor nutritional quality, excessive energy intake and commensurate weight gain, and then assumed increased risk of chronic conditions which will further burden the health care system.
 This is the main criticism of weight neutral dietetics despite the widely researched and consistently poor success of traditional weight loss interventions.
 Most non-diet approach interventions have shown positive outcomes in physiological and psychological outcomes and BMI tends to remain relatively stable or decreases during and after treatment.
 Compared with the almost certain weight regain as a result of chronic dieting, this is a major benefit.